ssrg-vt/hermitux/tools/arm-binary-rewriter/Readme.md

 ## Method

-Intuitively, one may think that because aarch64 is a fixed-size instruction set, replacing any system call with a function call would be as easy as rewriting an instruction.
+Intuitively, one may think that because (1) aarch64 is a fixed-size instruction set and (2) the ABI register placement convention for parameters is the same for system and function calls, replacing any system call with a function call would be as easy as rewriting an instruction.
 However, a particularity of that architecture makes it more complicated.
 A fundamental difference with x86-64 is that with aarch64, when a function is called (BL -- Branch and Link), the return address is not pushed on the stack but is rather put in a register, x30.
 This is done automatically by the BL instruction.
 This may be changed (setting in to another register or even on the stack) but by default any standard compiler will use x30.

 If we replace a system call instruction, SVC 0, with a function call to the corresponding system call, BL, the issue is that this BL will overwrite